 But when an international airport is shut down by the crude and navigationally-challenged missiles being fired by Hamas out of Gaza, it is indeed a game changer.

-Israel can’t be physically destroyed by these missiles.
+Israel can’t be physically destroyed by those missiles.
 The Iron Dome has done a spectacular job of keeping nearly every missile from falling in urban areas.

 Tourism of course would be decimated, putting tens of thousands of Israelis out of work.
 “Who would want to fly into an airport that the top aviation authorities say is dangerous?” travel professional Moshe Mizrahi asked David Shamah at The Times of Israel.

-The resulting economic implosion would be worse than what the Boycott, Divestment and Sanctions activists have been trying – mostly in vain – to achieve over the past several years.
+The resulting economic implosion would be worse than what the BDS activists have been trying – mostly in vain – to achieve over the past several years.
 Our enemies will have finally figured out a way to bring us to our knees.
-Israel would become a true island, and emigration – at least among those who have that option, including much of the country’s essential business community – would become rampant.
+Israel would become a true island and emigration – at least among those who have that option, including much of the country’s essential business community – would become rampant.

 But this is the first time the imagined threat has become actualized.
-Once the FAA stopped the planes, it was no longer possible to hide our heads in the sand and pretend it would never happen.
+Once the FAA stopped the planes, it is no longer possible to hide our heads in the sands and pretend it will never happen.
+It just did.

-The reason is clear: Ben-Gurion Airport is just 10 kilometers away from the Green Line.
-If missiles got into that territory, compared with relatively faraway Gaza, they wouldn’t miss the runways and land in Yehud next time.
+The reason is clear: Ben-Gurion Airport is just 10 kilometers (6 miles) away from the old Green Line.
+If missiles got into that territory, compared with relatively far away Gaza, they wouldn’t miss the runways and land in Yehud next time.